 I’m a principal lawyer (partner) and team leader in Slater and Gordon’s medical negligence department in London.
 There are seven members to my team, and I'm responsible for their supervision and training in addition to running my own caseload.
 I also assist the head of department as a deputy and help with strategy, operational planning and growth.

-I specialise in cases involving all aspects of medical negligence, including birth injury for mother and baby, spinal injury, surgical injury, orthopaedic injury, missed or delayed diagnosis, failure to treat and fatal accident cases including inquests.
+I specialise in cases involving all aspects of medical negligence, including birth injuries for mother and baby (Cerebral Palsy, Group B Strep, Erbs’ Palsy, vaginal tears), spinal injury, surgical injury, orthopaedic injury, missed or delayed diagnosis, failure to treat and fatal accident cases including inquests.
 I represent injured patients and their families and have focused solely on this practice area since 2008.

 I'm regularly asked to comment as a medical negligence expert for the media on high profile cases I'm working on.